Tengato/Mechadrone1/ReadMe.txt

 for the XNA 4.0 platform.
 My goal is to explore game engine problems and add support for features common to a first- or third–person 3D ‘outdoor’ game, eventually making small games using the engine.
-Since it’s built on the XNA platform, I start out with a lot of data types created for me and a simplified interface to the graphics library.
+Since it’s built on the XNA platform, I start out with a lot of game domain data types created for me and a simplified interface to the graphics library.
 I also get a framework for the asset conditioning pipeline and runtime content resource manager.

+To build and run the project:
+•	Install Visual Studio 2010 with XNA Game Studio 4.0
+•	Clone the repo.
+•	Open Mechadrone1.sln and build/run from VS.
+•	Xbox 360 style controller recommended to control the characters.
+•	The controls change frequently, but you can inspect
+\Mechadrone1\Mechadrone1Content\config\DefaultInputMap.xml for the definitive map if you get stuck.
+•	Please be aware that not all systems are in place and existing systems aren't 100% complete and/or don't have adequate demo content!

 Some notable files to look out for:
 •	\Mechadrone1\Mechadrone1\Rendering\SceneNodes\ImplicitBoundingBoxNode.cs